clembu/blog-posts/2017-07-18-the-panda-with-no-face.md

 ---
-title: The Panda with No Face
+title: The Panda with no Face
 tags:
   - meta
   - content